cern-cta/CTA/continuousintegration/orchestration/README.md

 To understand each of these required configuration options, we will go through the spawning of each component separately, detail how it works and what configuration is expected from you.
 Note that you most likely won't have to interact with Helm directly; all of the important/required configuration can be done through the `create_instance.sh` script.

+Charts that have CTA-specific functionality (basically all of them), rely on an image `ctageneric`.
+This is the image built as specified in the `docker/` directory.
+This image contains all of the CTA RPMs, in addition to the startup-scripts required for each container.

 ### Init

-The chart that will be installed is the `init` chart.
+The first chart that will be installed is the `init` chart.
 This chart sets up three important resources:
 - A persistent volume claim for the logs.
 The reason is that each pod in the namespace writes their log to the same persistent volume (so that they can all be collected in one place).
 - The Key Distribution Center (kdc) pod.
 This sets up everything necessary for authentication (both sss and kerberos).
 Runs the KDC server for authenticating EOS end-users and CTA tape operators.
 - If configured, it will spawn a job that cleans up/wipes MHVTL.
 It does so by making sure that there are no tapes remaining in the drives.

 The `init` chart expects the following required parameters:
 - `global.image.tag`: the tag for the `ctageneric` image to use.
 This is used by the `kdc` pod.
-- `global.image.registry`: while not technically required, it is typically desirable to provide `global.image.registry`, as this will default to `gitlab-registry.cern.ch/cta` otherwise.
+- `global.image.registry`: while not technically required, it is typically desirable to provide this, as it will default to `gitlab-registry.cern.ch/cta` otherwise.
-- `tapeConfig`: this is the library configuration.
+- `tapeConfig`: this contains the library configuration.
 This details which libraries are available, which tapes, which drives etc. This configuration is used by the MHVTL cleanup job.

 The library configuration is the first of three "main" configurations that determine the overall behaviour of the instance.
 The library configuration can be provided explicitly to `create_instance.sh` using `--library-config <config-file>`.
 Alternatively, if this file is not provided, the script will auto-generate one based on the (emulated) hardware it finds using `lsscsi` commands.
 Such a configuration looks as follows: